jamen/ws-rate-limit/readme.md

 ### Event `'limited'`

-Event is triggered instead of `'message'` when the rate limiting has capped in the time frame.
+Event is triggered instead of `'message'` when the rate limiting has capped in the time frame

 #### Example